dpoetzsch/photo-tools/README.md

 # photo-tools

-This repository contains a collection of scripts to manage photos.
+This repository contains a collection of scripts to manage photos, especially to find duplicates and visually similar images.
 The following tools are available:

 - `convert-heic.sh` converts HEIC files to JPEG